influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/cluster-commands.md

 ### `show`

 Shows all [meta nodes](/enterprise_influxdb/v1.9/concepts/glossary/#meta-node) and [data nodes](/enterprise_influxdb/v1.9/concepts/glossary/#data-node) that are part of the cluster.
-The output includes the InfluxDB Enterprise version number.
+The output includes the InfluxDB Enterprise version number and any [labels](#node-labels).

 #### Syntax